China says to play positive role as it seeks North Korea resolution

 Beijing has been keen to show that it has an indispensable role to play in seeking a lasting solution, concerned that its interests may be ignored, especially as Pyongyang and Washington edge closer together.

-The widely read Chinese state-run tabloid the Global Times said in an editorial on Thursday the theory China was being marginalised "is a shallow attempt to manipulate public opinion".
+The widely read Chinese state-run tabloid the Global Times said in an editorial any suggestion China was being marginalised "is a shallow attempt to manipulate public opinion".

-China prefers quieter diplomacy, it said, pointing to the secrecy surrounding Kim's meeting with Xi.
+China preferred quieter diplomacy, it said, pointing to the secrecy surrounding Kim's meeting with Xi.

 "But Seoul, for its own political purposes, created much hype about the inter-Korean summit.
 U.S. President Donald Trump has started claiming credit for the Kim-Trump summit before it even starts," it said.